DriveX-devs/OScar/README.md

 - An ETSI-compliant proposal of a new type of message, i.e., Cooperative Enhancement Messages (**CEMs**) for the exchange of raw GNSS data, according to [this paper](https://www.sciencedirect.com/science/article/abs/pii/S2214209622000444) and to the [ms-van3t-CAM2CEM project](https://github.com/francescoraves483/ms-van3t-CAM2CEM)
 - Security header and certificate formats according to [ETSI TS 103 097 V2.1.1](https://www.etsi.org/deliver/etsi_ts/103000_103099/103097/02.01.01_60/ts_103097v020101p.pdf)

+### Important Notes

 The **OScar** framework stems from other existing GitHub projects:
-- An open-source simulation and emulation framework for vehicular networks, [**ms-van3t**](https://github.com/ms-van3t-devs/ms-van3t)
+- An open-source simulation and emulation framework for vehicular networks, [**VaN3Twin**](https://github.com/DriveX-devs/VaN3Twin)
 - The "Open Cooperative Awareness Basic Service", [**OCABS**](https://github.com/francescoraves483/OCABS-project)
 - An open vehicle Local Dynamic Map (LDM) implementation, i.e., the "Automotive Integrated Map", [**AIM**](https://github.com/francescoraves483/AIM-AutomotiveIntegratedMap)

 **Important**: OScar needs a source of PVT (Position-Velocity-Time) GNSS data through `gpsd`.
 Thus, a GNSS device must be available (either real, or emulated, for instance thanks to tools like `gpsfake` or the Cohda Wireless `vsim`) and it must be connected to a `gpsd` instance.

-The OScar main help, with all the possibile options, can be displayed with `./OScar --help`, after compiling the OScar binary.
+The OScar main help, with all the possible options, can be displayed with `./OScar --help`, after compiling the OScar binary.

 # Compiling OScar